nivoc/ReactTagCloud/README.md

 ```
 Accessible at `http://localhost:3001/`

 _Hint:_ `npm start` is booting a local dev server with hot code replacement enabled. **Try it!**: If you modify a component lets say 'TagCloudTopic' and hit save, the change will be hot-replaced in the browser.
 No reload required!
-This works currently with all stateless components basically everything thats inside the components folder incl.
-CSS.
+This works currently with all stateless components basically everything thats inside the components folder (js&css).

 # Test
-`npm test` :-)
+`npm test`

 # Minified Build
 ```